HampusAndersson97/HampusAndersson97/README.md

 - 👋 Hi, I’m @HampusAndersson97
 - 👀 I’m interested in Technology and Music
-- 🌱 I’m currently learning Software Development, C#, Python, Javascript and AI/ChatGPT4
+- 🌱 I’m currently learning Software Development, C#, Python, Javascript, JAVA and AI/ChatGPT4
 - 💞️ I’m looking to collaborate on practice on your company in May.
 - 📫 How to reach me AnderssonHampus97@gmail.com
 - 😄 Pronouns: He/him